Definitions

 4-H Volunteers Serving in Schools

-4-H Volunteers serving during school hours or within a school’s after-school program are subject to whatever documentation and/or screening required by the school.
-Individuals serving as 4-H volunteers must have completed all 4-H volunteer requirements.
+When the school has Care, Custody, and Control of youth participants, 4-H volunteers (currently approved in 4-H Online and having completed all 4-H Volunteer requirements) serving during school hours or within a school’s after-school program may also be subject to whatever documentation and/or screening required by the school.

-A parent/guardian attending a 4-H program with their own children, without responsibility of other minor youth, is exempt from screening.
+A parent/guardian attending a 4-H program with their own children, without responsibility for other minor youth, is exempt from screening.
 The parent is not acting in a volunteer role during the event.

 Teen Counselors

-Youth aged 18 and under who serve as “junior camp counselors,” “Counselors in Training,” etc. are not required to have a background check because they are not supervising (Care, Custody, or Control of Minors) other minors.
-These youth are youth participant members of a 4-H leadership program.
+Youth aged 18 and under who serve as “junior camp counselors,” “counselors in training,” and so forth, are not required to have a background check because they are not supervising (Care, Custody, or Control of Minors) other minors.
+They are youth participant members of a 4-H leadership program.

 Adults Helping with Programs Led by Screened Individuals

 Background screening is not required for adults who are not responsible for supervising (Care, Custody, or Control of Minors) youth during programs, work/serve less than 10 hours in a month, and are always in the presence of screened employees and/or volunteers when in contact with youth.
 These helpers are never left unsupervised.
-Examples of adult helpers include event judges, guest educators/presenters, and parents serving snacks or helping with a craft at a club meeting.
+Examples of adult helpers include event judges, guest educators/presenters, and parents serving snacks at a club meeting.

 Background Screening of Employees